afnog/sse/virtualization/ganeti-exercise.md

 **before** you start the installation, and use them at the appropriate times during the installation.

+### Hostname

+You must use a fully qualified hostname, for example `ganeti.pcXX.sse.ws.afnog.org`.

 ### Partitioning

 The server should use LVM for disk space, so instead of the default *Guided Partitioning*, choose *Manual*, then *SCSI3*, then: